HouseElves/kanji_time_public/docs/source/design/report_addon.rst

 A report provider creates a Python package that fulfils a simple contract around the existence of certain special symbols in order for Kanji Time to call into the report's code.

-Reporting packages need to be placed into Kanji Time's :mod:`reports` package as a subpackage with the same name as the report alias.
+Put reporting packages in Kanji Time's :mod:`reports` package as a subpackage with the same name as the report alias.
 (At some point in the future there will be an automated "add a report to Kanji Time" process.)

 The report package must contain module named `report.py` that contains all of the following:

-#. a data type named `Report` that implements the :class:`RenderingFrame` and :class:`PageController` behaviors
+#. a data type, `Report`, that implements the :class:`RenderingFrame` and :class:`PageController` behaviors
-#. an opaque data type name `Report.Data` that is an alias for the source data type accepted by the `Report` class initializer,
+#. an opaque data type, `Report.Data`, that is an alias for the source data type accepted by the `Report` class initializer,
 #. a function `Report.gather_report_data` that creates and populates an instance of `Report.Data`, and,
 #. a string property `output_file` that is an output file name unique to the report alias and a kanji glyph.

 This contract is very rough and still under development.

-    - It may change subtlely in the next development round.
+    - It may change subtly in the next development round.
     - Future plans include enforcing it by a Python protocol.

 .. seealso::